sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 In this chapter you'll learn how to sort and group your results to gain further insight.
 Let's go!

 In SQL, the `ORDER BY` keyword is used to sort results in ascending or descending order according the values of one or more columns.

 By default `ORDER BY` will sort in ascending order.
 If you want to sort the results in descending order, you can use the `DESC` keyword.
 For example,

 ```
 SELECT title
 FROM films
-ORDER BY release_year;
+ORDER BY release_year DESC;
 ```

 gives you the titles of films sorted by release year, from newest to oldest.